Your Patient Journey from Research to Results with Dr Craig Rubinstein Plastic Surgeon

 Your surgical journey will usually start with thinking, dreaming and researching your procedure.

-2. Patient Journey: Select – Decide on your Surgeon options
+2. Select – Decide on your Surgeon options

 Make a shortlist of the Surgeon you like.
 Look at their before and after patient photos and read about other patients experiences online – read at their online reviews and patient forums.